 You can make the breading with flour and seasonings, breadcrumbs, Panko breadcrumbs or a Shake & Bake mixture. :And if you are eating a Keto Diet or watching the amount of carbs that you consume, you can even grind up Pork Rinds to use as your breading.

 And just like there are various breading methods, the type of binder to use for the breading has some variations as well.
 Some people use an egg wash to help hold their seasonings, while others use mayonnaise, mustard, or even just plain water.

 So in order to find out the best method that produced a nice and crispy texture but still retained that moist and juicy interior, some recipe experimentation was done.

-Seasoned Flour – when cooked, the flour cooked unevenly and resulted in areas that weren’t crispy.
+Flour – when cooked as the single outer layer, the flour cooked unevenly and resulted in areas that weren’t crispy.

-Seasoned Breadcrumbs – provided a nice evenly coated, crunchy texture with lots of flavor
+Seasoned Breadcrumbs – provided a nice evenly coated, crunchy exterior texture with lots of flavor.

 Seasoned Pork Rinds – a great gluten-free alternative that adds flavor when you use the hot & spicy flavor

 As for the binding agent, I found no difference when using an egg wash or a thick spread like mayo or Dijon mustard.
 The coating stuck to the chicken when each one was used.

 However I didn’t have much luck when using plain water as the binder.
 The breading didn’t stick to the surface of the chicken at all..